Darrell Henderson Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Matchup vs. New York

-- In his one career matchup against the Giants, Henderson notched 21 rushing yards, 21.0 more yards than his over/under in Sunday's game.
+- Henderson's 21 rushing yards in his one career matchup against the Giants are 55.5 fewer yards than his over/under in Sunday's game.

-- Henderson did not have a touchdown run in that matchup against the Giants.
+- Henderson did not have a touchdown run in that outing against the Giants.

-- The Giants have the NFL's 28th-ranked defense against the run, allowing 138.4 yards per game.
+- The Giants give up 138.4 yards per game on the ground, the NFL's 28th-ranked rush defense.

-- Henderson and the Rams will face off against the NFL's 15th-ranked defense in terms of rushing touchdowns allowed (five).
+- The Rams are up against the NFL's 15th-ranked D when it comes to rushing TDs allowed (five this season).

 Recent Performances

-- Henderson put together an 82-yard rushing performance in last week's matchup with the Seahawks, carrying the ball 17 times (averaging 4.8 yards per attempt) while scoring one touchdown.
+- In last week's matchup against the Seahawks, Henderson ran the ball 17 times for 82 yards (4.8 yards per carry) and scored one touchdown.

-- He chipped in with one reception for 17 yards in the passing game.

-- In his last three games, Henderson has rushed for 171 yards (57.0 per game) on 31 carries with one touchdown.

 Henderson's Los Angeles Teammates